Program Overview

 Maryland SafeZones enforcement vehicles rotate among eligible work zones throughout the State.
 As new eligible projects begin, other work zones are added to the program.

 Advanced signage alerts drivers of the posted speed limit and that there may be automated speed enforcement in the work zone.
-Additionally, a display trailer posts the speed limit and provides a digital reading of approaching vehicle speeds in advance of the enforcement vehicle.
-The intent of the trailer is to prompt drivers to check their speedometers so that they can reduce their vehicle speed if necessary.
+Additionally, a speed display trailer posts the speed limit and provides a digital reading of approaching vehicle speeds in advance of the enforcement vehicle.
+The intent of the speed display trailer is to prompt drivers to check their speedometers so that they can reduce their vehicle speed if necessary.